 Tired of the same old white backdrop photos?
-A colourful background can make your photos pop, and save them from looking dull.
+A colorful background can make your photos pop, and save them from looking dull.

 You can invest in professional backdrops or use simple textures outdoors.
 Or you can create your own DIY photo backdrop.